-Applications for compensation and reimbursement of expenses shall comply with the national fee guidelines promulgated by the Executive Office for United States Trustee pursuant to 28 U.S.C. §586(a)(3)(A)(i) and any Policy of the United States Trustee for Region 10 for Implementation of Fee Guidelines.
+Applications for compensation and reimbursement of expenses shall comply with the fee guidelines of the UST under 28 U.S.C. §586(a)(3)(A)(i) and the Policy of the United States Trustee for Region 10 for Implementation of Fee Guidelines.
 Applications for compensation and reimbursement of expenses shall be filed separately for the trustee and each professional.

 (b) Chapter 13 Cases

 Compensation to an attorney representing a Chapter 13 Debtor (“Counsel”) shall be disclosed, reviewed, and approved under applicable authority including, without limitation, 11 U.S.C. §§329 and 330 and Fed.R.Bankr.P.
 2002, 2016, and 2017, unless Counsel opts for the alternative award process in subparagraph 2 of this section.

 (2) Streamlined or “No Look” Fee Award Process

 Counsel may have fees deemed awarded upon confirmation, without filing a separate application, if:

 (A) Counsel has filed an executed copy of the “Rights and Responsibilities of Chapter 13 Debtors and Their Attorneys,” available on the Court’s website;

 (B) Counsel has filed a proof of claim and served that claim upon the trustee; and

 (C) Counsel seeks no more than the maximum fee set by general order.

 Counsel may apply for additional fees if Counsel opted for the fee award process set out in subparagraph (2), but later determines that the maximum fee is not sufficient.
 The application shall be accompanied by time records supporting the additional fees or by an affidavit explaining why the standard fee is inadequate in the case.